Nate-Rice24/warehouse-schema/README.md

 ## Why

-I worked on a Java inventory management system for a university software engineering course.
-It shipped with a working UI, a JDBC data-access layer, and a schema that declared **no foreign keys, no `UNIQUE`, and no `NOT NULL`** — every relationship existed by convention and was enforced by the application, or not at all.
+I worked on a Java inventory management system for a university software engineering course (the original is a private team repo).
+It shipped with a working UI, a JDBC data-access layer, and a schema that declared no foreign keys, no UNIQUE, and no NOT NULL — every relationship existed by convention and was enforced by the application, or not at all.

 Auditing the database that shipped with it: